-Prerequisite: CHEM-201 or CHEM-201H and MATH-070 Recommended Preparation: ENGL-101 or ENGL-101H Introduces the principles of cellular form and function including: bioenergetics and metabolism, molecular structure and evolution, gene regulation, cellular anatomy and physiology and the principles of biotechnology.
+Prerequisite: CHEM-201 or CHEM-201H and MATH-070 or higher math placement.

+Recommended Preparation: ENGL-101 or ENGL-101H Introduces the principles of cellular form and function including: bioenergetics and metabolism, molecular structure and evolution, gene regulation, cellular anatomy and physiology and the principles of biotechnology.
 Critical analysis combined with written and oral presentation of primary scientific literature will differentiate BIOSCI 107H from BIOSCI 107.